Metabolic pathway: Anabolic pathway (anabolism)

 In contrast to catabolic pathways, anabolic pathways require an energy input to construct macromolecules such as polypeptides, nucleic acids, proteins, polysaccharides, and lipids.
-The isolated reaction of anabolism is unfavorable in a cell due to a positive Gibbs Free Energy (+ΔG).
+The isolated reaction of anabolism is unfavorable in a cell due to a positive Gibbs free energy (+ΔG).
 Thus, an input of chemical energy through a coupling with an exergonic reaction is necessary.
 The coupled reaction of the catabolic pathway affects the thermodynamics of the reaction by lowering the overall activation energy of an anabolic pathway and allowing the reaction to take place.
 Otherwise, an endergonic reaction is non-spontaneous.

 An anabolic pathway is a biosynthetic pathway, meaning that it combines smaller molecules to form larger and more complex ones.
 An example is the reversed pathway of glycolysis, otherwise known as gluconeogenesis, which occurs in the liver and sometimes in the kidney to maintain proper glucose concentration in the blood and supply the brain and muscle tissues with adequate amount of glucose.
 Although gluconeogenesis is similar to the reverse pathway of glycolysis, it contains four distinct enzymes(pyruvate carboxylase, phosphoenolpyruvate carboxykinase, fructose 1,6-bisphosphatase, glucose 6-phosphatase) from glycolysis that allow the pathway to occur spontaneously.

-Amphibolic pathway
+Amphibolic pathway (Amphibolism)

 An amphibolic pathway is one that can be either catabolic or anabolic based on the availability of or the need for energy.
 The currency of energy in a biological cell is adenosine triphosphate (ATP), which stores its energy in the phosphoanhydride bonds.
 The energy is utilized to conduct biosynthesis, facilitate movement, and regulate active transport inside of the cell.
 Examples of amphibolic pathways are the citric acid cycle and the glyoxylate cycle.
 These sets of chemical reactions contain both energy producing and utilizing pathways.
 To the right is an illustration of the amphibolic properties of the TCA cycle.

 The glyoxylate shunt pathway is an alternative to the tricarboxylic acid (TCA) cycle, for it redirects the pathway of TCA to prevent full oxidation of carbon compounds, and to preserve high energy carbon sources as future energy sources.
 This pathway occurs only in plants and bacteria and transpires in the absence of glucose molecules.